What is a Special Needs Trust?

-After Revocable Living Trusts, the type of Trust most frequently created by our firm is the Special Needs Trust.
-In this post, we’re going to explain why a Special Needs Trust can be an important part of an Estate Plan for parents with disabled children.
+After revocable living trusts, the type of trust most frequently created by our firm is the Special Needs Trust.
+A Special Needs Trust can be an important part of an Estate Plan for parents with disabled children.

 What is a Special Needs Trust?
 It is a type of irrevocable trust that, according to the California Department of Health Care Services, “allows for a disabled person to maintain his or her eligibility for public assistance benefits, despite having assets that would otherwise make the person ineligible for those benefits.”

-There are 2 types of Special Needs Trusts: First Party and Third Party Funded.
+There are 2 types of Special Needs Trusts: First-Party Funded and Third-Party Funded.

 Disabled or ill Californians can receive support from the Federal government in the form of Medi-Cal (California’s version of the federal Medicaid program) and SSI.
 (SSI, or Supplemental Security Income, helps elderly and disabled people who have little or no income by providing cash to meet basic needs like food, clothing, and shelter.)

 However, Medi-Cal and SSI limit the amount of financial resources recipients can own.
 They do this to try to ensure that the funds are benefiting the truly needy.
 In 2020, the resource limit is $2,000 for an individual.
 So if a disabled child is left an inheritance that is over $2,000 after the death of a parent, they would no longer be eligible to receive governmental benefits.

 This is often problematic, for several reasons.
 The inheritance received may be less than what they would have received from continued government benefits.
 Worse, if the disabled person has special medical needs, medical expenses could quickly and easily devour the inheritance funds and leave them without means of support.
 After the inheritance is used up, the disabled child can re-apply for benefits, but this causes a disruption and degree of uncertainty that most concerned parents would want to avoid if possible.